Rod Davis (musician): 1994–present

 In 1997, Davis reunited with surviving members of the Quarrymen to perform a concert, to commemorate 40 years since the group's formation.
 They embarked on a tour which took place in the United Kingdom, United States, Germany, and Japan, among many others.
 Davis has participated on all Quarrymen releases since; including their three albums; Get Back – Together (1997), Songs We Remember (2004), and Grey Album (2012).
 Their recent material primarily consists of rock and roll and skiffle songs from the 1950s.

 Davis was portrayed by actor James Jack Bentham in the 2009 biopic Nowhere Boy.

 The Quarrymen performed in New York City, for what would have been Lennon's 70th birthday in 2010.

-As of 2016, Davis still tours with founding member Colin Hanton and Len Garry.
+As of 2016, Davis still tours with founding member Colin Hanton.

 Later life

 In the 1960s, Davis played the mandolin and fiddle in numerous Bluegrass bands.
 In 1964, he played with the Bluegrass Ramblers.
 They would later appear on an episode of Opportunity Knocks.
 Davis taught French and Spanish until 1968, when he took up a job as an expedition driver for a company called Minitrek Expeditions, taking trips to Russia, Turkey and across the Sahara desert.

 Davis married in 1970.
 He and his wife settled in Hertfordshire, where both of their children were born.
 The couple divorced in 1982.

 Davis worked for numerous different jobs in the travelling industry during his life, whilst also playing in a handful of different folk and bluegrass groups.
 Davis met his current partner, Janet, in the 1980s.
 Around that time, he started lecturing in Tourism at Uxbridge College.
 In 1996, he became a part-time lecturer at Brunel University.
 He retired in 2006.